 How To Cancel a USAA Policy

 If you already have an auto insurance policy with USAA and want or need to cancel it, you have a few options.
-The website has a lot of information and is a good place to start if you need to find contact information.
+If you need to find contact information, we recommend that you start by visiting their website here.

 Your first step should be to look up your renewal date.
 This date should be listed on any insurance paperwork you have.
 If you manage your account online, it will be in your account information.